Cuarto Azul

 Cuarto azul (Note: In this Spanish-language name the album title only keeps one capital letter at the beginning of the title according to Royal Spanish Academy of the Spanish Language.)
 (Blue Bedroom) is the fourth studio album by Spanish singer Aitana.
 It was released through Universal Music Spain on May 30, 2025.
 The album was produced by Nico Cotton.

 Upon release, Cuarto azul debuted atop PROMUSICAE's Top 100 Álbumes chart and was certified gold after surpassing 20,000 combined units in its first week on the chart.
 All the songs from the album debuted on the PROMUSICAE Top 100 Canciones chart following its release.
-That week, both "Segundo intento" and "Sentimiento natural" re-entered the Top 50, and "6 DE FEBRERO" climbed from #9 to #8.
-In Argentina, following the album’s success, "6 DE FEBRERO" also peaked at #27 at the Argentina Hot 100.
+That week, both "Segundo intento" and "Sentimiento natural" re-entered the Top 50, and "6 de febrero" climbed from number 9 to 8.
+In Argentina, following the album’s success, "6 de febrero" also peaked at number 27 at the Argentina Hot 100.

 Following Metamorfosis Season concert series in July, the album returned to peak position for a fourth week atop the Top 100 Álbumes chart and was certified platinum after surpassing 40,000 units sold in Spain.

 Cuarto azul received a nomination for the Best Contemporary Pop Album and a win for Best Recording Package at the 26th Annual Latin Grammy Awards, marking Aitana's first career win at the ceremony.